akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A higher-order procedure is a procedure that takes one or more procedures as parameters or returns a procedure as a result.

-There are three common built-in higher order procedures:
+There are three common built-in higher-order procedures:

 1. `map` takes as input a procedure with a single parameter and a list and returns a list where all members of the list have this procedure applied to them
 1. `filter` takes as input a predicate with a single parameter and a list, and only returns those members in the list whose predicate evaluates to true
 1. `fold` is a procedure that takes as input a combining procedure that accepts two parameters (current value and accumulator), an initial value and a list and returns a value combined with this procedure.
-There are two types of folds, a right and a left one, which combines from the right and from the left respectively
+There are two types of folds, a right and a left one, which combines from the right and the left respectively
   - The right fold exhibits a recursive process (think `my-length`), while the left one exhibits an iterative one (think `my-length-iter`)

 Given the following definitions: